simetenn/uncertainpy/docs/source/installation.rst

     $ conda install -c conda-forge uncertainpy

-The above installation within a conda environment is only compatible with Python 3.x.
+The above installation, within a conda environment, is only compatible with Python 3.x.

 Dependencies